Associate Professor of History

 HIST 5V11 Women and gender in the Middle East

-- Identity Transformations of African Communities in Iran, In Lawrence Potter, ed., The Gulf in Modern Times: People, Ports and History, New York: Palgrave, forthcoming.
+- Identity Transformations of African Communities in Iran.” in The Persian Gulf in Modern Times: People, Ports and History. ed.
+Lawrence Potter.
+New York: Palgrave Macmillan.
+2014. pp. 351-376.

 - Qajar Haram: Imagination or Reality, In Behnaz A. Mirzai, Ismael Musah Montana and Paul E. Lovejoy eds., Slavery, Islam and Diaspora, Trenton NJ: Africa World Press, 2009. pp. 77-89.